LucasCountyEAS/mist-streaming-roku/README.md

 ## Installing Mist Streaming on Your Roku

 Since this isn't on the Channel Store, you'll need to install it manually.
-This takes about 5 minutes and only needs to be done once (until there's an update).
+This takes about 5 minutes and only needs to be done once.
+Updates will also have to be installed manually.

 ### Step 1: Enable Developer Mode